teamsgoggle/tbbn/readme.txt

 DESCRIPTION:

-IMMINENT is a modern and elegant free coming soon website template.
+TBBN is a modern and elegant free coming soon website template.
 A fully-featured, handcrafted website template built with attention to details.
 The template is also versatile you can use it for different types of websites like agencies, personal sites, small business, etc. You're gonna love its beautifully designed hero banner with its subtle animation and nice typography.
 It has